Compare travel insurance for Poland

-Backpackers’ insurance: If you’re visiting Poland as part of a backpacking holiday, you can find great deals on backpackers’ insurance, which can cover you for longer trips or if you’ll be visiting several different countries
+Backpackers’ insurance: If you’re visiting Poland as part of a backpacking holiday, you can find great deals on backpackers’ insurance.
+This can cover you for longer trips or if you’ll be visiting several different countries.

 What should my Poland travel insurance include?

 When you’re choosing a travel insurance deal for your Polish holiday, watch out for these important features your cover should include:

 Global Health Insurance Card (GHIC), will continue to be accepted in Polish hospitals for Brits needing treatment, even though Britain is no longer part of the EU.
 However, it only covers emergency healthcare, which means it is not a substitute for good travel cover.